Mary Prince

 Storytime Audio – Mary Prince

-Mary was born in Bermuda 1788 to enslaved parents.
-Not long after Mary was born, she along with her mother were sold to a Mr Captain Darrel Williams.
+Mary Prince was born in Bermuda in 1788, to parents who were enslaved.
+Not long after her birth, Mary and her mother, Sarah, were sold to a Mr. Captain Darrel Williams.

 After being used as a plaything to Betsy Williams, around the year 1800, Mary, aged 12 was sold for £38 sterling to Captain John Ingham.
 To make matters even worse, Ingham and his wife were cruel and abusive masters.